11.6 Integrated Part 2 Decision Practice for Collaboration and Systems

 - Document the rationale, limits, and follow-up.

-Pacing matters because Part 2 scenarios can feel dense.
-Do not spend time trying to infer whether an item is scored.
-Instead, read the stem for role, risk, and requested action, eliminate answers that violate boundaries, and choose the answer that protects client welfare while preserving the psychologist's responsibilities.
-If two options both seem ethical, the more complete one usually includes assessment, consultation, documentation, and follow-up rather than a single unsupported action.
+Do not waste time guessing which item is pretest.
+Read the stem for role, risk, and requested action; eliminate options that breach boundaries; and choose the response that protects client welfare while preserving the psychologist's responsibilities.
+When two options both seem ethical, the more complete one usually adds assessment, consultation, documentation, and follow-up rather than a single unsupported act.

-This domain is practical because it reflects how independent practice actually works.
-Psychologists rarely serve clients in isolation.
-They coordinate, advise, supervise, evaluate programs, and navigate institutions.
-For the exam, show that you can work within systems without becoming careless about the fundamentals: consent, competence, documentation, risk, culture, and jurisdiction control.
+This domain mirrors real independent practice: psychologists coordinate, advise, supervise, evaluate programs, and navigate institutions without becoming careless about consent, competence, documentation, risk, culture, and jurisdiction.

-A Part 2 item combines a supervisee error, client safety concern, and agency pressure to move quickly.
+A Part 2 item combines a supervisee error, a client-safety concern, and agency pressure to move quickly.
 What should guide the answer?

 Which answer style is usually strongest for collaboration and supervision scenarios?